dougeby/IntuneDocs/intune/device-enrollment-program-enroll-ios.md

 2. Choose **Set Default Profile**, choose a profile in the drop-down list, and then choose **Save**.
 This profile will be applied to all devices that enroll with the token.

 ## Distribute devices
 You have enabled management and syncing between Apple and Intune, and assigned a profile to  let your DEP devices enroll.
 You can now distribute devices to users.
 Devices with user affinity require each user be assigned an Intune license.
 Devices without user affinity require a device license.
-An activated device cannot apply an enrollment profile until the device is factory reset.
+An activated device cannot apply an enrollment profile until the device is wiped.

 See [Enroll your iOS device in Intune with the Device Enrollment Program](/intune-user-help/enroll-your-device-dep-ios).